zachvalenta/jvns.ca/source/_posts/2013-11-18-day-29-trying-out-emacs.markdown

 title: "Day 29: Trying out Emacs!"
 date: 2013-11-18 23:42
 comments: true
-categories: hackerschool
+categories: hackerschool recurse
 ---

-At Hacker School I've been watching all the Lisp wizards with their emacs attached to magical running Lisp processes where they can change and reload the code in real time.
+At Recurse Center I've been watching all the Lisp wizards with their emacs attached to magical running Lisp processes where they can change and reload the code in real time.
 And I am officially jealous.